cusisom/cusimano-rclass-project/Data/README.md

 # Data Folder

+I am intentionally keeping the original version of this document until the project is completed.

 The folders in Data should contain all of the data used in this project.
 Subfolders are used for the various stages.

 The `Data` is being loaded/manipulated/reshaped/saved using code from the `Code` folder.